Danteshwari Temple: Legend

-It is believed that a tooth of Sati had fallen here and Danteshwari Shakti Peetha was established.
+It is believed that a tooth of Sati had fallen here and Danteshwari Shakta pitha was established.
 According to the ancient legend, Goddess Sati committed self-immolation in the fire pit of yagna kund, due to an insult committed by her father Daksha towards her consort Lord Shiva during the Yagna.
 Raged by the death of Sati, Shiva destroyed the Yagna of Daksha and with the body of Sati in his hands started to do 'Taandav'.
 Lord Vishnu cut the dead body of Goddess Sati with his Sudarshan Chakra to free Lord Shiva from the grief caused by her death.
-Parts of the dead body of Goddess Sati were scattered to fifty-two different places, which were consecrated as Shakti Pithas.
+Parts of the dead body of Goddess Sati were scattered to fifty-two different places, which were consecrated as Shakta pitha.

 Architecture

 The Danteshwari temple was built in the 14th Century.
 The idol of Danteshwari Mai is chiseled out of black stone.
 The temple is divided into four parts such as Garbh Griha, Maha Mandap, Mukhya Mandap and Sabha Mandap.
 Garbha Griha and Maha Mandap were constructed with stone pieces.
 There is a Garuda Pillar in front of the entrance of the temple.
 The temple itself is located in a spacious courtyard surrounded by massive walls.
 The shikhara is adorned with sculptural finery.